kirill-dan/csv_migration/README.md

 ```

 ## Usage:
-You should create a new class and then make inherit from the CsvMigration class.
+You should create a new class and then inherit it from the CsvMigration class.

 For example:
 ```ruby